chemotronix/Sustainable-Blockchain-Hackathon/README.md

 Chevtrox is a unique blend of IoT, A.I and Blockchain, which fosters the reduction of carbon emissions in Africa, allowing users to trade carbon credits.

 A company that wishes to use the services of Chevtrox receives an IoT device, this IoT device has a unique ID that is registered on the blockchain.
 With this unique ID, users and companies can track their carbon emissions which are funnelled to co2.storage by Filecoin and are processed in the blockchain such that the carbon credits associated with the device are burned.
-With the unique ID, users can transfer and share carbon credits(**an ERC-20 token**) among themselves without needing to remember their lengthy wallet addresses.
+With the unique ID, users can transfer and share carbon credits among themselves without needing to remember their lengthy wallet addresses.

 The carbon emissions data from the IoT device is saved to co2.storage by Filecoin, instead of traditional cloud storage, to avoid a single point of failure and maintain transparency.
 The data is to remain open and **autioned on Bigdata.io**